Multifamily

 In this session, multifamily partners presented innovative, outside-the-box strategies for collecting tenant energy consumption data, ranging from how to obtain tenant consent for sharing data to embarking on a portfolio-wide campaign to collect 100% whole property data.

-EBALDC: Casa Arabella Showcase Project
+Showcase Project

 REACH Community Development Corporation partnered with MPower to invest $280,000 in upgrades at its Westshore Apartments property including LED lighting, occupancy sensors, and improved insulation, achieving 14% annual energy savings.

-Mercy Housing reduced energy use by more than 20% at its 50-unit affordable housing property 205 Jones Street by implementing several energy efficiency measures including switching to electric heat pumps, installing LED lighitng, improving insulation, and upgrading to ENERGY STAR® appliances.
+Mercy Housing reduced energy use by more than 20% at its 50-unit affordable housing property 205 Jones Street by implementing several energy efficiency measures including switching to electric heat pumps, installing LED lighting, improving insulation, and upgrading to ENERGY STAR® appliances.

 Community Roots Housing's Brewster Apartments, in Seattle, is a 1916-era multifamily building that improved energy performance by 26% with building envelope upgrades and air source heat pumps.